quarkus-qe/beefy-scenarios/012-quarkus-kafka-streams/README.md

 This scenario covers the fix for [QUARKUS-858](https://issues.redhat.com/browse/QUARKUS-858): Avoid message loss during the graceful shutdown (SIGTERM) of the Kafka connector.
 The test will confirm that no messages are lost when the `grateful-shutdown` is enabled.
 In the other hand, when this property is disabled, messages might be lost.

+### Reactive Kafka and Kafka Streams SSL

+All current tests are running under a secured Kafka by SSL.
+Kafka streams pipeline is configured by `quarkus.kafka-streams.ssl` prefix property, but reactive Kafka producer/consumer is configured by `kafka` prefix as you can see on `SslStrimziKafkaTestResource`

 ## Live coding with Quarkus

 Monitor url: `http://localhost:8080/monitor/stream`